Data Sharing with Endogenous Choices over Differential Privacy Levels: Model

 \paragraph{Statistical computation:} The coalition aims to estimate the mean of distribution $\mathcal{D}$.
 Given a coalition $S$ and a privacy profile $\vec \epsilon=(\epsilon_i)_{i\in S}$, the estimator is given by

 Conditioned on $S$ and $\vec \epsilon$, the resulting variance of the estimator is then given by:

-Note that this variance is \emph{decreasing} in each $\epsilon_i$: the more noise is added for privacy, the less accurate the final computation is.
+Note that this variance is \emph{decreasing} in each $\epsilon_i$: the less noise is added for privacy, the more accurate the final computation is.
 In turn, privacy does not come for free, and the decreased accuracy at increased privacy levels drives the main tension behind our paper.

-Players that do not join the coalition, however, only see their own data point.
-The estimate for a player $i \notin S$, i.e. who does not join the coalition, is $\hat \mu_i = x_i$, and has variance $\sigma^2$.
+Players who are not part of the coalition, however, only see their own data point.
+The estimate for a player $i \notin S$, i.e., who does not join the coalition, is $\hat \mu_i = x_i$, and has variance $\sigma^2$.

-\paragraph{Player ``burden'':} Each player experiences a ``burden'', which depends on whether they participate in the coalition; this burden is a result of two types of effects.
-The smaller the burden, the bigger the benefit to the player\footnote{Note that minimizing a player's burden is equivalent to maximizing her utility; we present all results in terms of social cost for simplicity of exposition, and note that this is without loss of generality.}.
-We assume players' burden are additive in the accuracy and privacy costs defined below: \begin{enumerate} \item \textit{Accuracy cost:} \emph{All players}, regardless of whether they participate, incur an \emph{accuracy cost}---the better the accuracy of their own estimate, the lower this cost.
+\paragraph{Player ``burden'':} Each player experiences a ``burden'', which depends on whether they participate in the coalition; this burden results from two types of effects.
+The smaller the burden, the bigger the benefit to the player\footnote{Minimizing a player's burden is equivalent to maximizing her utility; we present all results in terms of social cost for simplicity of exposition, and note that this is without loss of generality.}.
+We assume players' burdens are additive in the accuracy and privacy costs defined below, as is common in the literature ~\citep{fallah2023optimal,satml2023,liao2022privacy,acemoglu2022,nissim2012privacy}: \begin{enumerate} \item \textit{Accuracy cost:} \emph{All players}, regardless of whether they participate, incur an \emph{accuracy cost}---the better the accuracy of their own estimate, the lower this cost.
 For players in the coalition, this cost is just given by the variance of the estimator (note that higher variance means less accuracy, hence higher cost and lower utility), i.e.,

 This cost is identical across all players in $S$.
-On the flip side, players not in $S$ all get the same cost of $\sigma^2$.
+On the flip side, players not in $S$ all get the same cost of $\sigma^2$, representing the (in)accuracy cost of making a prediction with only their own data.

 \item \textit{Privacy cost:} \emph{Only players who join the coalition} incur a \emph{privacy cost}.
-This privacy costs comes from other players seeing their data, or some version or transcript of their data (which could be the final statistic itself) and depends on their own choice of $\epsilon_i$.
-If player $i\in S$ participates, she additionally incurs a privacy cost of the form
+This privacy cost comes from other players seeing their data, or a version or transcript of their data (which could be the final statistic itself) and depends on $\epsilon_i$.
+I.e., player $i\in S$ additionally incurs a privacy cost of the form: